mattbocosoft/presentation-swift/optionals.md

 ```

 If you do not need to modify a variable after it is first set, then use a constant instead of a variable.
 The helps to ensure code-safety as well as removed unnecessary overheard associated with mutable variables.

+To read more about Optionals, check out the chapter on [Swift: The Basics](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/TheBasics.html#//apple_ref/doc/uid/TP40014097-CH5-ID309) in Apple's book on Swift.